avimehenwal/avimehenwal.in/content/embedded/Analog-to-digital-converter/index.md

 ![tensile-force-sensor](tensile-force-sensor.jpeg)

 ### How to connect sensor to microcontroller?

+> Once you've confirmed the Linux kernel supports your sensor you need to use the device tree
+> to configure and enable the sensor driver

 * SPI pins are board (CPU) dependent
 * Could be available as a seperate ADC chip or on a breakup board